SoftUni/Programming-Basics-Book-Python-EN/chapter-11-tricks-and-hacks.md

 * **`Start_Index`** (contaions capital letters).
 * **`lastNegativeNumber_Index`** (missing '\_' before each word).

-At a first look all these rules can seem meaningless and unnecessary, but with time passed and experience gained you will see the need for conventions for writing quality code in order to be able to work easier and faster in a team.
+At a first look all these rules can seem meaningless and unnecessary, but with time passed and experience gained you will see the need for conventions for writing quality code to be able to work easier and faster in a team.
 You will understand working with code, which is written without complying with any rules for code quality, is annoying.

 ## Shortcuts in PyCharm